-applies Assess Control Lists with a time profile at appointed times instead of permanently applies Access Control Lists with a time profile at specified times instead of permanently.
+wake a time profile if necessary.
+See the Network Security > ACL > Time Profile dialog.
+The device applies Access Control Lists with a time profile at specified times instead of permanently.
 Make a rule and specify the rule settings.
 See the Network Security > ACL > IPv4 Rule dialog, or the Network Security > ACL > MAC Rule dialog.
 Assign the Access Control List to the ports and VLANs of the device.
 See the Network Security > ACL > Assignment dialog.